MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Deploying_apps_with_Chef_on_Azure.md

 1. Once the script completes, switch to the browser window displaying the Azure portal, open another browser tab, and navigate to the URL that consist of the **http://** prefix, followed by the DNS name of the `mrpUbuntuVM` Azure VM, and has the `:9080/mrp/` suffix, resulting in the following format `http://<DNS_name>:9080/mrp/` (where the `<DNS_name>` placeholder represents the DNS name you identified at the end of the previous task).
 1. Verify that the browser tab displays the landing page of the PU MRP application.
 1. Switch to the browser window displaying the Chef Automate server dashboard, at the top of the dashboard page, click **Nodes**, and verify that it contains a single node labeled as **mrp-app**.

+### Exercise 2: Remove the Azure lab resources

+In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.

+>**Note**: Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not see unexpected charges.

+#### Task 1: Remove the Azure lab resources

+In this task, you will use Azure Cloud Shell to remove the Azure resources provisione in this lab to eliminate unnecessary charges.

+1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
+1. List all resource groups created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'az400m14l02')].name" --output tsv
+    ```

+1. Delete all resource groups you created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'az400m14l02')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
+    ```

+    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 ## Review